 For example, if the police stopped you for speeding and noticed a baggie of what appears to be heroin on the front passenger seat beside you, they will likely arrest you for drug possession.
 If you were the only one in the vehicle and it was obvious that the substance in the baggie was heroin or another drug, that may be enough to prove constructive possession.
 However, if you had just dropped off a friend, and had no clue that this baggie had fallen out of their pocket, your drug crime defense lawyer may be able to argue that you had no knowledge that the drug was even there — and cannot be charged with drug possession as a result.

 DEFENDING AGAINST A DRUG POSSESSION CHARGE

 There are many potential defenses to a drug possession charge, depending on the facts of a specific case.
 In the example above, a drug possession charge may be defeated by demonstrating that you did not have constructive possession of the drug.

 Another potential defense to a drug possession may arise if the police made an illegal stop or performed an illegal search.
 Law enforcement must follow specific rules in making stops and in doing a search or seizure without a warrant.
 If those rules aren’t followed, then the case against you may be dismissed.

 In some cases, drug possession charges may be reduced by demonstrating that the drugs were for personal use.
 While this generally isn’t possible if you were caught with a large amount of drugs, there are cases where it may be reasonable to have a certain quantity of drugs for your own use.
-An experienced drug possession lawyer may be able to get your charges reduced from a fifth-degree felony down to a fourth-degree felony, or even a misdemeanor.
+An experienced drug possession lawyer may be able to get your charges reduced from a fifth-degree felony down to a fourth-degree felony, or even a misdemeanor offense.

 FACING DRUG CHARGES IN OHIO?
 WE CAN HELP.